j19sch/fourhourtester/_exercises/Interpretation.markdown

 Time limit in total: 30 minutes

 Take the second sentence from this quote and apply Mary had a little lamb:
 _"You can add reminders in Google Calendar.
 Reminders carry over to the next day until you mark them as done.
-For example, if you create a reminder to make a restaurant reservation, you'll see the reminder each day until you mark it as done."_ - https://support.google.com/calendar/answer/6285327?hl=en&ref_topic=6076998
+For example, if you create a reminder to make a restaurant reservation, you'll see the reminder each day until you mark it as done."_ - <a href="https://support.google.com/calendar/answer/6285327?hl=en&ref_topic=6076998">https://support.google.com/calendar/answer/6285327?hl=en&ref_topic=6076998</a>

 Come up with at least 10 different interpretations.